CodyAdam/mobile_project/doc/2-layouts.md

 XML TODO
 </details>

-### 7

-> **Task :** Finally, make it possible to click on each of the items in the list and display a popup with the display a popup with the name of the department and its population which will be stored in another arrayList or a map.
+### 7. Finally, make it possible to click on each of the items in the list and display a popup with the display a popup with the name of the department and its population which will be stored in another arrayList or a map.

 <details>
 <summary>Jetpack Compose solution</summary><br/>